video calls availableSe Habla Español

 The limited circumstances where you can bring a claim after the two years depend upon when the injury was discovered.
 For example, when it comes to carcinogenic chemicals, those that cause cancer, the statute of limitations begins when the injury is discovered.
 It may take decades of exposure to toxic chemicals in the workplace before cancer emerges, but once it is discovered and learned to be due to chemical exposure, the clock will start ticking.
 Protecting your rights involves filing your claim or case in a timely manner, and your St. George wrongful death attorney from We Win Injury Law will keep the schedule, and get your claim in so that it is fully considered, and ideally completely awarded.

-Call today for a Free Consultation
+Call Our St. George Wrongful Death Lawyers for a Free Consultation

 Our promise to you is that we guarantee that we won’t charge any fees in your wrongful death claim and lawsuit until we settle your case or receive a jury verdict.
 This is because if we take your wrongful death claim, we will take it on contingency.
 That means we only get paid if we win, out of a portion of the earnings that we’ll agree upon before getting started on your case.
 There is no up-front cost for your initial consultation, and you will pay nothing out of pocket ever throughout the entirety of the process.
 You only stand to win, and we only get paid if that happens.